telekom/oscake-documentation/docs/curations.md

 >
 > `docker run -v [localPathTo]/ortExample:/project -w /project ort -c ./conf/ort.conf oscake -a curator -cI ./results/OSCake-Report.oscc -cO ./results --ignoreRootWarnings`
 >
 > The option -v mounts the local directory into the folder `/project`.
 The option -w sets the working directory to `/project`.
 Consequently, every path in the example is relative to the working directory.
-ORT will generate the file `analyzer-result.yml` in the subdirectory `./results`